 Gr.
-K-12 Special Education Funded Students: SE supplemental funding is determined by the Ministry and we are not allowed to share per student totals.
+K-12 Special Education Funded Students: SE supplemental funding is determined by the Ministry.
 This funding must cover all the costs of the SE program at our school.
-Therefore funding is allotted per student but the whole department shares the funds so that administration costs as well as non-funded student needs can be covered.
+Therefore funding is granted per student but the whole department shares the funds so that administration costs as well as non-funded SE student needs can be covered.

 Adult Students: Curriculum isn’t funded – students must purchase their own resources, but administration costs are covered by the Ministry if the adult completes courses.
 If an adult starts a course and doesn’t complete it, then we are not funded.
 We therefore will only work with adults who are very serious about completing what they start.

 Follow instructions on our purchasing and vendor pages.

 Anything you would like to purchase with the funding must be approved and paid for by our school.
 We cannot reimburse for purchases you have already paid for.
 For more information on purchasing, you can visit our purchasing and vendor page HERE.

 All purchases being made with funding must first be approved by your teacher and by the Accounts person in our office.

 Items that are not typically approved, but sometimes can be with special permission from Admin.: